 Arquivo.pt data can be processed by Artificial Intelligence.
 The works competing for the Arquivo.pt Award have already demonstrated this, as have projects such as GlórIA, a Large Language Model developed at NOVA-FCT.

 Finally, Ricardo Basílio, digital curator, showed how anyone can save a page or an entire website on their own computer in a standardized format, compatible with web archives.
-ArchiveWeb.page and browsertrix-crawler were used for this.
+ArchiveWeb.page and browsertrix-crawler were used for this, as training tools.
 This practice allows the community to be increasingly active in preserving institutional information published on the Web.

 Agenda